allanjuliani/wishlist/README.md

 #### Install Database

 Default is set SQLite.
-If you want to use MySQL, created the database:
+If you want to use MySQL, create the database:

 `CREATE DATABASE wishlist CHARACTER SET utf8 COLLATE utf8_general_ci;`